Inflect logo

 Natural Disaster Risk

-The Netherlands has a Low overall disaster risk profile, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
-The country's advanced infrastructure, robust governance, and high coping capacity effectively mitigate its primary natural hazards.
+The Netherlands has a Low overall natural disaster risk profile, with an INFORM Risk score of 2.5 out of 10 as of September 2025.
+The country's primary environmental challenge is water management, a risk mitigated by centuries of investment in world-class flood control systems.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business